WinQuota home

 • - Disable IUSR_WQUOTA user completely

-A: Just for security reasons.
+A: That was made for security reasons.

 Q: How to limit WinQuota usage for limited list of users?

-A: Please contact us with this problem.
+A: Please mail us the details of the problem.

 Back to top